 In 1990, she went to Vietnam to work with the government to implement UNICEF clean air and vaccination programs.
 From 1988 to 1992, Audrey co-hosted the Danny Kaye International Children’s Special with actor Roger Moore.
 The program was broadcast worldwide from Holland, drawing enormous donations from all over the world.
 She also performed a series of benefit concerts for UNICEF, reading selections from The Diary of Anne Frank to original music written and conducted by Michael Tilson Thomas.

-Her final observation about her work was a UNICEF Goodwill Ambassador was this: ” Taking care of children has nothing to do with politics, perhaps with time, instead of there being a politicization of humanitarian aid, there will be humanization of politics.”
+Her final observation about her work as a UNICEF Goodwill Ambassador was this: ” Taking care of children has nothing to do with politics, perhaps with time, instead of there being a politicization of humanitarian aid, there will be a humanization of politics.”

-As I write, another great humanitarian, the 41st president of the United States, George H. W. Bush, is being conveyed by a special train to his presidential library at Texas A & M, where his body will be laid to rest next to his wife and daughter.
-Little more than 27 years ago, he presented Audrey Hepburn with the Presidential Medal of Freedom, the highest honor any individual can receive from the United States, in recognition of her more than 50 mission to Third World countries for UNICEF and her tireless fight on behalf of struggling children.
+A little more than 27 years ago, he presented Audrey Hepburn with the Presidential Medal of Freedom, the highest honor any individual can receive from the United States, in recognition of her more than 50 mission to Third World countries for UNICEF and her tireless fight on behalf of struggling children.

 Audrey was posthumously awarded the Jean Hersholt Humanitarian Award for her contribution to humanity at the 1993 Academy of Motion Picture Arts and Sciences awards.
 In 2002, at the United Nations Special Session on Children, UNICEF honored Hepburn’s legacy of humanitarian work by unveiling a statue, “The Spirit of Audrey,” at UNICEF’s New York headquarters.
 Her legacy of service for children is also recognized through the United States Fund for UNICEF’s Audrey Hepburn Society.
 Her theatrical career, in the great scheme of things, pales in comparison to all she achieved in her life.
 She is ranked third on the American Film Institute’s Greatest Female Stars of All Times.

 Audrey Hepburn embraced life even when life itself was slipping through her fingers.
 And though she had both beauty and grace, more exquisite was the depth of her wisdom and pureness of faith.
-Two things she said in particular seem to me, at least, among the greatest lessons you can learn.
+Two things she said in particular are among the greatest lessons you can learn.